shuzhao-li-lab/asari/README.md

 - Default elution peak detection is based on local maxima using statistically guided parameters.
 For highly complex local EIC, additional algorithm may be needed.

 **Next steps in development**
-- Implementation of `join` function to facilitate better parallelization.
-The goal is to have 'native' level of matching features when large datasets are split and processed separately.
-This can be equivalent function of matching different datasets.
 - To improve TOF support.
 This maybe related to better construction of mass tracks when the m/z space gets too crowded.
 - Automated handling of sample clusters, since different sample types may be included in an experiment.